 The scooter will rarely be fully charged when going uphill.
 The person riding may be heavier than the person that has tested the scooter.
-There may even be an additional weight that the scooter carries, like a backpack or grocery bags.
+There may even be an additional weight that the scooter carries, like a backpack or a grocery bag.

 So, while the hill-climbing angle is valuable information about the scooter’s performance, we should take it with some grain of salt.

 However, many scooter manufacturers don’t report hill-climbing angles at all.

 I’ve found that usually the lower-end or less powerful scooters tend to avoid reporting those numbers.
 This means one of two things:

 - the manufacturers were not that confident in the climbing powers of the scooters

 - the angle was so low, that it was better marketing to simply omit that information

 The conclusion here is that when going for a climbing scooter, if the choice is between a scooter with a low angle in the specs, and a scooter with no angle reported at all, you should go for the scooter with a low angle reported.
 More often than not, that scooter will at least be able to manage the angle specified, while the other scooters will likely not be good at climbing hills at all.